mfem/web/src/tutorial/solvers.md

 <div class="col-md-12" markdown="1" style="padding-left:0;">

 - [Examples 1, 2, 3, and 4](#scalable-algebraic-multigrid-preconditioners-from-hypre)
-  used _algebraic multigrid methods_ applied to the discretization matrix for each of the problems.

-- [Example 26](#mfems-native-multigrid-solver) showed how to use geometric multigrid together with matrix-free methods.
+  used _algebraic_ methods applied to the discretization matrix for each of the problems.
+[Example 26](#mfems-native-multigrid-solver) showed how to use _geometric_ multigrid together with _matrix-free_ methods.

 - _Low-order-refined_ (LOR) is an alternative matrix-free methodology for solving these problems.

-- The **LOR solvers** miniapp provides matrix-free solvers for the same problems solved in Examples 1, 3, and 4.
+The **LOR solvers** miniapp provides matrix-free solvers for the same problems solved in Examples 1, 3, and 4.

 - Go to the LOR solvers miniapp directory: `cd ~/mfem/miniapps/solvers`